 Studying for a PhD

-Students usually take 3 or 4 years to obtain a PhD.
+Students usually take three or four years to obtain a PhD.
 During this time, they will work mainly on their own research project.
-This will involve:

 - designing their study